Story by Aaron Weintraub ’17

 For storytellers who want to use their skills to make a difference in the world, the NGO route is a growing and promising field.

 Thomas Patterson, MS ’16, has already found great success and a fulfilling career as a multimedia storyteller for an NGO.
-After graduating from the UO with a degree in philosophy and English in 2002, he worked for a decade as a freelance photographer for numerous publications, including the Statesman Journal, the Oregon Education Association Magazine and The New York Times.
-In 2012, Patterson returned to the University of Oregon to attend the UO School of Journalism and Communication’s Multimedia Journalism Master’s program while working as a teaching fellow.
+After graduating from the UO School of Journalism and Communication (SOJC) in 2002 with a bachelor’s in journalism and minors in philosophy and English, he worked for a decade as a freelance photographer for numerous publications, including the Statesman Journal, the Oregon Education Association Magazine and The New York Times.
+In 2012, he returned to the University of Oregon to attend the SOJC’s Multimedia Journalism Master’s (MMJ) program while working as a teaching fellow.

 We sat down with Patterson to find out what it’s like to use his multimedia storytelling skills in service of a cause.